prefertwo/interviews/TheTED/Chapter1.md

 The easiest way to reach goals is through daily and consistent small (even tiny) actions.

-It`s all about consistency, commitment, and regularity.
+It′s all about consistency, commitment, and regularity.

-Success is not an event, it`s a process and a mindset.
+Success is not an event, it′s a process and a mindset.

 Small actions are putting you in the position of succeeding.

 Small actions make huge differences.

-Look at yourself in the mirror in two years and you`ll think "that was quick!".
+Look at yourself in the mirror in two years and you′ll think "that was quick!".

 Every day counts.